 You must complete Part II if any portion of Part I, Line 3 is derived outside Illinois.
-If you do not complete all of Part II, we may issue a notice and demand proposing 100 percent of business income being apportioned to Illinois.
+If you do not complete all of Part II, we will consider 100 percent of business income attributable to Illinois for tax purposes.

-Line 1 - Write the amount of all business income or loss included in base income received from any partnership, trust, or estate, of which you are a partner or beneficiary.
-Do not include income received from a partnership that is in a unitary business group with you.
+Line 1 - Write the amount of all business income or loss included in base income received from any non-unitary partnership, trust, or estate, of which you are a partner or beneficiary.

-Note: The partnership is required to send you an Illinois Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, and the trust or estate is required to send you an Illinois Schedule K-1-T, Beneficiary's Share of Income and Deductions, specifically identifying your share of income.
+=Note → The partnership is required to send you an Illinois Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, and the trust or estate is required to send you an Illinois

+Schedule K-1-T, Beneficiary's Share of Income and Deductions, specifically identifying your share of income.

 Line 3a - Write your total sales everywhere.
-Include your share of the sales from any unitary partnership, as reported to you by the partnerhsip on Schedule K-1-P.
+Include your share of the sales from any unitary partnership, as reported to you by the partnership on Schedule K-1-P.